CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

 ## Review

 In this lab, you have accomplished the following:
-- Set up the AI Project in Azure AI Foundry.
-- Deployed an LLM and embedding models.
 - Established connectivity from VS Code to the AI Project.
 - Performed a simple Chat Completion call.